-All BSc Industrial Physics students are offered a 10-week placement, either directly in industry or in a university or research centre laboratory, performing industrially-related research and development.
+All our BSc Industrial Physics students are offered a 10-week placement in Year 3 (Module PY3114).
 The placements are most frequently in Ireland and have often led to offers of employment, though they may also be carried out at international sites.

 Skills and Careers Information

 Leaving Certificate entry requirements

 *H4 can be in Maths or Applied Maths.
 If the H4 is in Applied Maths, a H6 in Mathematics is also required.